chipsalliance/firrtl-spec/spec.md

 A module in FIRRTL is allowed to contain submodules.
 Each submodule instance must be given a name.
-It must also name the FIRRTL module it is instantiating.
+It must also name the FIRRTL module or external module it is instantiating.

 Example: